 What will be important is to seek to identify priority areas from a Maintenance perspective for heating replacements, to aim to identify and prioritise alternative solutions there first.
 This may in some instances mean that Maintenance funding earmarked for boiler replacements can contribute to the costs of low carbon alternatives.
-However, it should be recognised that the Maintenance budget is already stretched and there will be many competing priorities for this funding.
+However, it should be recognised that the Maintenance budget is already stretched, there will be many competing priorities for this funding and any Maintenance contribution is likely to only represent a fraction of the overall capital costs.